 Question number two: There is a broad array of reality-based training environments.
-In my view reality-based training does not just include shooting on a static range at paper targets.
-Where this is good for marksmanship it is highly lacking for real world application.
-For reality-based training you need stress inducing factors.
-It is a known fact that under duress we do things differently, especially if you haven’t trained to those stressors.
+In my view, reality-based training does not just include shooting on a static range at paper targets.
+Where this is good for marksmanship it is highly lacking in a real-world application.
+For reality-based training, you need stress-inducing factors.
+It is a known fact that under duress we do things differently, especially if we haven’t trained for those stressors.

-Beginning stress inducing factors can be as a simple as
+Beginning stress-inducing factors can be as simple as

 - A shot timer

 - a little competition between you and a friend

 - sprinting to your target